opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 * augment them with state-of-the-art maker technology (3D printing, laser cutting, biohacking...);
 * combine everything we learn into the design and prototype of next generation community driven care services.

 How are we going to face them?
-Easy, by testing and trying different tools and methodologies.
+Easy, by using a so-called **strategic design** approach.

+In the last six months we went through, step by step:

+* an **Inspiration phase** (both online -  we went around and we talked with people, we builded relations and interactions,  and offline - we searched for past and current methodologies and strategies)
+* then a toolkit development to

 It is time now to tell you about our experience in the co-design matter.